BergAdolf/java_algorithm/README.md

 # java_algorithm
-*A simple java algorithm repository, just use it for further learning.*
+*A simple java algorithm repository.*
-*It may contains some exercise problems from Leetcode.*
+*It contains some exercise problems from Leetcode and some codes from algorithm book.*
+*Fighting！！！To be a better one*